-- Only appropriately trained operators are permitted to operate mobile plant (e.g. CPCS or NPORS etc.). - Daily inspections must be carried out by a qualified plant operative and records of inspections will be required. - Mobile plant must be maintained as per the manufactures instructions and kept in clean condition. - Mobile plant must display McL&H Plant sticker detailing the thorough examination information and the "Thumbs Up" sticker. - All overhead obstructions must be identified and protected in accordance with the requirements of HSE Guidance Note GS6 (Fourth Edition). - All plant and equipment must be immobilised (keys out) when not in use and must not be left unattended for any period of time. - All visibility aids must be maintained in effective working order at all times. - All work areas where mobile plant will operate must be properly segregated at all times. - All mobile plant must be equipped with either a driver's cab or ROPS.
-ROPS must immediately be reinstated after passing under height restricted obstructions. - Proprietary restraint belts must be used by operators where so provided, unless otherwise specifically risk assessed. - The use of mobile phones while operating plant and equipment is strictly prohibited. - Any maintenance activities on plant must be carried out in a designated or segregated area.
-The fitter should observe site requirements for PPE, provide proof of appropriate training and evidence of relevant risk assessments and method statements - Passengers must not be carried on any vehicle unless the vehicle is designed for that purpose. - If plant is to be moved on public roads, the operator must have a valid driver's license and the vehicle should be taxed and insured with the vehicle registration number clearly visible. - Physical Plant Exclusion zones must be established around operational mobile plant and vehicles.
+- Only appropriately trained operators are permitted to operate mobile plant (e.g. CPCS or NPORS etc.). - Daily inspections must be carried out by a qualified plant operative and records of inspections will be required. - Mobile plant must be maintained as per the manufactures instructions and kept in clean condition. - Mobile plant must display McLaughlin & Harvey Plant sticker detailing the thorough examination information and the "Thumbs Up" sticker. - All overhead obstructions must be identified and protected in accordance with the requirements of HSE Guidance Note GS6 (Fourth Edition). - All plant and equipment must be immobilised (keys out) when not in use and must not be left unattended for any period of time. - All visibility aids must be maintained in effective working order at all times. - All work areas where mobile plant will operate must be properly segregated at all times. - All mobile plant must be equipped with either a driver's cab or ROPS.
+ROPS must immediately be reinstated after passing under height restricted obstructions. - Proprietary restraint belts must be used by operators where so provided, unless otherwise specifically risk assessed. - Where seatbelts are fitted on mobile plant, green flashing beacons are to be installed to indicate that a seatbelt is securely fastened by the operator. - The use of mobile phones while operating plant and equipment is strictly prohibited. - Any maintenance activities on plant must be carried out in a designated or segregated area.
+The fitter should observe site requirements for PPE, provide proof of appropriate training and evidence of relevant risk assessments and method statements. - Passengers must not be carried on any vehicle unless the vehicle is designed for that purpose. - If plant is to be moved on public roads, the operator must have a valid driver's license and the vehicle should be taxed and insured with the vehicle registration number clearly visible. - Physical Plant Exclusion zones must be established around operational mobile plant and vehicles.
 This must have some form of physical barrier in place.
 Actual zones will be dependent on the plant/vehicle and any physical restrictions such as the proximity of fixed or temporary structures.
-The details of the zones must be identified in the Method Statement document as appropriate and all of the work teams been briefed on the use of exclusion zones and the safe system of work required for entry.
+The details of the zones must be identified in the

+Method Statement document as appropriate and all of the work teams been briefed on the use of exclusion zones and the safe system of work required for entry.